bburtin/documentation/content/en/serverless/azure_app_services.md

 ## Overview

-Microsoft Azure App Services is a group of serverless resources that enable you to build and host web apps, mobile back ends, event-driven functions, and RESTful APIs without managing infrastructure.
+Microsoft [Azure App Services][1] is a group of serverless resources that enable you to build and host web apps, mobile back ends, event-driven functions, and RESTful APIs without managing infrastructure.
 It can host workloads of all sizes and offers auto-scaling and high availability options.

 Datadog provides monitoring capabilities for all Azure App Services resource types:

-- Azure Monitor metrics for [Apps][1] and [Functions][2] using the [Azure Integration][1].
+- Azure Monitor metrics for [Apps][2] and [Functions][3] using the [Azure Integration][2].
 - Custom metrics can be submitted using the API.
-- [Resource logs][3] can be submitted using [Event Hub][4].
+- [Resource logs][4] can be submitted using [Event Hub][5].

-The Datadog extension for Azure App Services provides additional monitoring capabilities for [Azure Web Apps][5].
+The Datadog extension for Azure App Services provides additional monitoring capabilities for [Azure Web Apps][6].
 This support includes:

 - Full distributed APM tracing using automatic instrumentation.
 - Support for manual APM instrumentation to customize spans.
 - `Trace_ID` injection into application logs.
-- Support for submitting custom metrics using [DogStatsD][6].
+- Support for submitting custom metrics using [DogStatsD][7].

 ## Setup

 ### Requirements

-If you haven't already, set up the [Microsoft Azure integration][7] first.
+If you haven't already, set up the [Microsoft Azure integration][8] first.

 The Datadog .NET APM extension supports the following .NET runtimes in both x64 and x86 architectures when running on Windows instances (AAS does not yet support extensions on Linux).
-For more details about automatically instrumented libraries, see the [Tracer documentation][8].
+For more details about automatically instrumented libraries, see the [Tracer documentation][9].

 - .NET Framework 4.7 and later
 - .NET Core 2.1